-There are a multitude of reasons to get an MBA and the value of an MBA is different to everyone.
+There is a multitude of reasons to get an MBA and the value of an MBA is different to everyone.
 I became interested in the idea after being in the workforce for a few years and found myself wanting more – more responsibility, more things to do, and more things to learn.

 There are two types of MBA programs: full-time, that typically attract freshly capped undergrads, and part-time, that attract those with experience who typically continue to work during the program.

 Of course, there are pros and cons to which path you take and when.
 If you complete your undergrad and move to the master’s program right away, you’re already in the mindset of a student and prepared for the long study sessions.
 However, if you complete your undergrad and move into the workforce before tackling your masters, you not only gain real-world experience, but you have a better idea of whether or not a master’s degree in that field of study is right for you.

 Additionally, if you take the part-time track and continue to work, you can apply the things you’re learning in the classroom and potentially align your projects for an added intellectual bonus.
 This is the path I took and I’m glad I did.
 With that, I give you a list of things I learned throughout the program that made me feel that my MBA was worth all of the long hours.